LarsThe18Th/Small-Projects/MSX/ASM/DOS/Gotek_Direct_Access_Mode/ReadMe.md

 <br>

-### Do not use this tool with real floppy drives, the head knocking could misalign the heads of the drive.
-Use at your own risk !!!.
+### Do not use this tool with real floppy drives, the head knocking could misalign the heads of the drive.<br>Use at your own risk !!!.

 <br>